 To be excused, early check-outs must meet the same requirements as Excused Absences.
 No early check-outs will occur during the last 30 minutes of the school day.
-Habitual early check-outs will result in administrative action and consideration for dismissal from the school.
+Habitual early check-outs will result in administrative action and consideration from removal of the school.

-Policies: Attendance https://pkyonge.ufl.edu
+Policies: Attendance

+https://pkyonge.ufl.edu/policies/